shahincsejnu/cheat_sheets/Git/README.md

 - `git branch`  [to see the local branches]
 - `git branch -r`  [to see the remote branches]
 - `git push origin master`
-- `mkdir x`  [for creating folder/directory named x in currnt directory]
+- `mkdir x`  [for creating folder/directory named x in current directory]
 - `git diff`
 - `git diff --staged`
 - `git diff --cached`